Monkbreh/MHGU-HD-Project/README.md

 Also Available here https://gamebanana.com/mods/414813

 # MHGU-HD-Project
 A Remaster of MHGU done with several ESRGAN models.
 This HD pack aims to remaster low quality 3ds textures found in the switch release of MHXX/MHGU.

-This release remasters armor, weapons, npc, hud elements, monsters and more..
+## Features:

+### -UI:
+Complete.
+Menus, Title cards, Item box etc. (small chance there is something i missed) with both full Xbox and PS Layouts.

+### -Palicoes:
+Complete.
+Includes Facials, Armor, Weapons and some Gadgets.

+### -Weapons:
+All 14 Weapons done.

+### -NPCs:
+All Village, Guild Hall, and House Handler NPC

+### -Armor:
+Both Male and Female Armor done

+### -Monsters (Optional):
+2X resolution bump and detail increase.
+(No crappy 4K upscale)

+### -Installation:
+ For CFW switch owners place extract the file in this path: sdcard:/atmosphere/content/[Game ID]/romfs/

+For emulator users:
+ * Right click on the game properties in the game menu

+ * Open Mods folder

+ * Extract the zip files and drop them in the mod folder

+Make sure to download the right Layout for the HD UI

-***Disclaimer: The mod does not work on Yuzu due to a problem in the file structure of the emulator.***
+Disclaimer: The mod does not work on Yuzu due to a problem in the file structure of the emulator.

 Special thanks to Discord user Luckyguess for his amazing Arc tool and his suggestions :D, if you want to customize which part of my UI mod you want check out this editor he made https://github.com/Luckyguess-0/MHGU-HD-Editor/releases/tag/Release

 Also Kuriimu2 devs for the toolkit. (and capcom i suppose)